Paul Holmes (academic)

-The Rev. Paul A. Holmes, S.T.D., is a Vice-President of Seton Hall University and was Interim Dean of the John C. Whitehead School of Diplomacy and International Relations until January 2007.
+Paul A. Holmes, S.T.D., is a vice-president of Seton Hall University and was Interim Dean of the John C. Whitehead School of Diplomacy and International Relations until January 2007.

 Education

 A native of Newark and West Orange, New Jersey, Fr.
 Holmes received a bachelor's degree in sociology from Seton Hall University.
 He then went on to continue his studies for the priesthood in Italy, receiving three degrees in theology from Roman universities: a Doctorate of Sacred Theology (S.T.D.), magna cum laude, from the Pontifical University of Saint Thomas Aquinas, Angelicum; a Licentiate in Moral Theology (S.T.L.), summa cum laude, from the Pontifical Lateran University; and a Bachelor of Sacred Theology (S.T.B.), magna cum laude, from the Gregorian University.

 Priesthood and teaching

 Ordained in 1981, Fr.
 Holmes' first parochial assignment was at St. Matthew's in Ridgefield, New Jersey.
 After two years, he was assigned to be the parochial vicar of Sacred Heart Cathedral in Newark and, while ministering there, he attended Yale University and earned a Master's in Sacred Theology (S.T.M., 1986), with honors.
 He returned to Rome for doctoral studies at the Pontifical University of Saint Thomas Aquinas, after which he was assigned to Seton Hall University and was also named associate director of the archdiocesan Worship Office.

 After defending his doctoral thesis in 1991, Father Holmes was hired at the rank of assistant professor by the Department of Religious Studies.
 He was the first director of both Liberal Studies and Social & Behavioral Sciences, two programs in the College of Arts & Sciences.
 Representing the college in the Faculty Senate, he was elected Vice Chair of the Senate Executive Committee.

 While teaching at Seton Hall, Father Holmes helped inaugurate Clergy Consultation and Treatment Service, an interdisciplinary therapeutic outpatient assessment and treatment program for priests at Saint Vincent's Catholic Medical Center in Westchester County, New York, and served as its first spiritual director.
 In 1998, he earned tenure and promotion at Seton Hall, and was elected Chair of the Religious Studies department.